 Henry Stone on Johnny Otis: “He Worked With Me On Chart Records”

-Johnny Otis not only discovered Etta James, played on the original Big Momma Thornton song “Hound Dog” (made famous by Elvis), and produced early cuts by Little Richard; he also worked as a writer and arranger with Henry Stone for his 1950’s doo wop label, Chart Records.
+Johnny Otis discovered Etta James, played on the original Big Momma Thornton song “Hound Dog” made famous by Elvis; and produced early cuts by Little Richard.

-Stone formed Chart Records after a bitter fallout with Syd Nathan of King Records, over royalties due on a label partnership they formed for DeLuxe Records.
-As part of the eventual settlement, Nathan agreed to manufacture records at his own pressing plant for whatever Stone came up with.
+Stone concentrated on Chart Records after a bitter fallout with Syd Nathan of King Records, over royalties due on a label partnership they formed for DeLuxe Records.
+As part of their eventual settlement, Nathan had to manufacture records for Stone.

 Ultimately, Chart paved the way for Stone’s inimitable run of global independent domination in the 1970s.
 And it was with the help of amazing musicians like Johnny Otis that he had the wherewithal, knowledge, and experience to do so.

 Otis died in 2012.
 He was inducted into the rock n roll hall of fame in 1994.

 ©Henry Stone Music USA Inc and Jake Katel.
 All Rights Reserved.